snandasena/CarND-Kidnapped-Vehicle-Project/README.md

 ##### Psuedo Code

 *This is an outline of steps you will need to take with your code in order to implement a particle filter for localizing an autonomous vehicle.
-The pseudo code steps correspond to the steps in the algorithm flow chart, initialization, prediction, particle weight updates, and resampling([Full C++ implementation](src/particle_filter.cpp)).*
+The pseudo code steps correspond to the steps in the algorithm flow chart, initialization, prediction, particle weight updates, and resampling([To see full C++ implementation `particle_filter.cpp`](src/particle_filter.cpp)).*

 ##### Initialization